reissbaker/holdup/README.md

 The promises don't have to end in the same state: they only have to leave the pending state.

-The returned promise will call its `then` callback with two arguments: the first is an array of all fulfilled promises in the order that they fulfilled, and the second is an array of all rejected promises in the order that they rejected.
-If no promises fulfilled, the first argument will be an empty array;
+The returned promise will call its `then` callback with a hash containing two
-if no promises rejected, the first argument will similarly be an empty list.
+keys: `fulfilled` and `rejected`.
+The `fulfilled` key has an array of all fulfilled promises in the order that they fulfilled, and the `rejected` key has an array of all rejected promises in the order that they rejected.
+If no promises fulfilled, the `fulfilled` key will point to an empty array; if no promises rejected, the `rejected` key will similarly point to an empty list.

 ##### holdup.firstFulfilled(promises...)